 TransRockies Gravel Royale is only available for 350 riders in 3 race formats: 2-Day, 3-Day, and 4-Day Royal Flush.
 Registration opens annually in September, and 50% of early bird spots are reserved for female riders.
 Registration includes breakfast and dinner for the days you entered, tent camps for the nights registered, luggage transport, hot showers, race timing, and results.
 All participants and supporters will enjoy a final banquet in Fergie to celebrate the racers and best times in every category.
 Registrants also receive TransRockies Gravel Royale Starter Jersey, belt buckle, and Finisher Shirt.
 There are also add-ons available at extra cost for participants; Mechanical Package, Massage Package, Solo Tent Upgrade, and transport options for the various stage locations.

 The Transrockies Race Series is a unique multi-sport event series spanning Road cycling, MTB, and Trail events throughout North America.
 Many of their events are multi-day and take place in spectacular destinations.
-Strambecco covers several of their events, including the Moab Gran Fondo, Moab Rocks, and the TranSelkirks Run.
+Strambecco covers several of their events, including the Moab Gran Fondo, Moab Rocks, and the TranSelkirks Run some of the Best Road Cycling, Mountain Biking and Trail Running Events in the Rockies.